Ati-Atihan: Events

 The formal opening mass during the first day of the celebration emphasizes the festival's religious event.
 The mass is followed by a procession accompanied by rhythmic drumbeats and dance parades along the street.
 The second day begins at dawn with a rosary procession and ends with a community mass and another dance parade.
 The highlight of the festival occurs on the last day, the third Sunday of January, when groups representing different tribes compete for tourists' attention and prizes.
-The festival ends with a procession of thousands of people carrying different kinds of images of the Santo Niño.
+The festival ends with a procession of thousands of people carrying different kinds of images of Santo Niño.

 Celebrations in other places

 Other towns in Aklan that celebrate the Ati-Atihan festival are Ibajay, Lezo, Malinao, Makato, Batan, Altavas, and Malay (Boracay Island).
 Several nearby towns of Antique and Capiz also hold the Ati-Atihan festival.

 Other festivals held in the region with similar themes include the Dinagyang of Iloilo, the Halaran of Capiz, and the Binirayan of Antique.